Yuval Noah Harari: Early life and education

-Literary career
+Career

-Harari has published numerous books and articles, including Special Operations in the Age of Chivalry, 1100–1550; The Ultimate Experience: Battlefield Revelations and the Making of Modern War Culture, 1450–2000; The Concept of 'Decisive Battles' in World History; and Armchairs, Coffee and Authority: Eye-witnesses and Flesh-witnesses Speak about War, 1100–2000.
-He now specializes in world history and macro-historical processes.
+Harari has published multiple books and articles, including Special Operations in the Age of Chivalry, 1100–1550; The Ultimate Experience: Battlefield Revelations and the Making of Modern War Culture, 1450–2000; The Concept of 'Decisive Battles' in World History; and Armchairs, Coffee and Authority: Eye-witnesses and Flesh-witnesses Speak about War, 1100–2000.

 His book Sapiens: A Brief History of Humankind was originally published in Hebrew in 2011 based on the 20 lectures of an undergraduate world history class he was teaching.
-It was then released in English in 2014 and has since been translated into some 45 additional languages.
+It was then released in English in 2014 and has since been translated into some 45 languages.
 The book surveys the entire length of human history, starting from the evolution of Homo sapiens in the Stone Age.
 Harari compares indigenous peoples to apes in his fall of man narrative, leading up to the political and technological revolutions of the 21st century.
-The Hebrew edition became a bestseller in Israel, and generated much interest among the general public, turning Harari into a celebrity.
+The Hebrew edition became a bestseller in Israel, and generated much interest among the general public.
 Joseph Drew wrote that "Sapiens provides a wide-ranging and thought-provoking introduction for students of comparative civilization," considering it as a work that "highlights the importance and wide expanse of the social sciences."

+In 2016 at the Davos Forum, Harari was the originator of the idea that, as a result of the Fourth Industrial Revolution, "humanity will be divided between a superelite of improved humans and a mass of 'useless people'" and that "power is in the hands of those who control the algorithms".
+He returned to the theme in an October 2017 interview with People's Daily Online to which he said:

 Harari's follow-up book, Homo Deus: A Brief History of Tomorrow, was published in 2016 and examines the possibilities for the future of Homo sapiens.
 The book's premise outlines that, in the future, humanity is likely to make a significant attempt to gain happiness, immortality and God-like powers.
 The book goes on to openly speculate various ways this ambition might be realised for Homo sapiens in the future based on the past and present.
 Among several possibilities for the future, Harari develops the term dataism for a philosophy or mindset that worships big data.
 Writing in The New York Times Book Review, Siddhartha Mukherjee stated that although the book "fails to convince me entirely," he considers it "essential reading for those who think about the future."

-Harari's book, 21 Lessons for the 21st Century, published on 30 August 2018, focused more on present-day concerns.
+Harari's book, 21 Lessons for the 21st Century, (2018), focused more on present-day concerns.
 A review in the New Statesman commented on what it called "risible moral dictums littered throughout the text", criticised Harari's writing style and stated that he was "trafficking in pointless asides and excruciating banalities."
-Kirkus Reviews praised the book as a "tour de force" and described it as a "highly instructive exploration of current affairs and the immediate future of human societies.”
+Kirkus Reviews praised the book as a "tour de force" and described it as a "highly instructive exploration of current affairs and the immediate future of human societies."